 Emmy and Academy Award winning sculptor Wesley Wofford works from his private studio in the National Forest of North Carolina.
 Wofford Sculpture Studio LLC, a 2,300 sq. ft. facility, is nestled with his home on a mountaintop in Cashiers.
 The studio is always filled with sculptures at various stages of completion, the large commissions occupying the same space as the portraits, commissions, gallery pieces, and maquette studies for submissions.
 He continuously participates in both indoor and outdoor exhibitions throughout the country.
-Wesley organized a sculpture park within The Village Green near his home, which he is the curator of a Permanent Collection and three Biennial Invitational Exhibitions.
-Wesley was recently invited to join The Bascom Board of Directors in Highlands, NC and is curating an Inaugural Outdoor Sculpture Exhibition opening May 2015.
-He also was awarded Signature Status with The Portrait Society of America in March 2015.
-He is an elected member of The National Sculpture Society, The Academy of Motion Picture Arts and Sciences, and the Portrait Sculptors Society of the Americas.
+Wesley organized a sculpture park within The Village Green near his home, which he was the curator of a Permanent Collection and three Biennial Invitational Exhibitions.
+In 2015 he curated an Inaugural Outdoor Sculpture Exhibition at The Bascom in Highlands, NC and was awarded Signature Status with The Portrait Society of America.
+He is an elected member of The Academy of Motion Picture Arts and Sciences and The Portrait Sculptors Society of the Americas.
+In 2016, Wesley was elected a Fellow in the National Sculpture Society, a distinguished honor in his field, and was recently invited to join the Board of Directors.
 Wesley’s sculpture is recognized on a national and international level with various awards and publications celebrating and featuring his work.

 In 2002, Wesley became dissatisfied with the medium of film and moved to the mountains of North Carolina with his wife and two children to pursue Fine Art Sculpture full time.
 He still works on the occasional film to "keep a fresh perspective on both his sculpture and his psyche", but spends most of his time completing both public and private commissions as well as pursuing his own compositions.